kubeshop/tracetest/CONTRIBUTING.md

 docker compose up -d
 ```

-Remember that you need file pointing to that server by configuring the CLI using `tracetest configure` command or using the flag `-c` with a valid config file location, like `config.yaml`) with the following content:
+Remember that you need a file pointing to that server by configuring the CLI using the `tracetest configure` command or using the flag `-c` with a valid config file location, like `config.yaml` with the following content:
 ```yaml
 scheme: http
 endpoint: localhost:11633